Zel-os/MogaSerial/README.md

 the Moga lights up when connected would just be frivolous fun.

+== Changes from 0.9.3
+--- Fixed controller state not being properly zero'd on init and disconnect.
+== Changes from 0.9.2
-== Changes from 0.9.0
+--- vJoy device id selection routine - added by badfontkeming@gmail.com == Changes from 0.9.0
 --- Listen mode seems to be working consistently now.
 Reduced active polling to once
      every two seconds to check for disconnects.
 This should reduce bluetooth network traffic and prevent any chance of missed inputs.
----- General code cleanups.
+--- General code cleanups.

 ------------------------